 - A long-term mental health condition such as depression or an eating disorder

-- A specific learning difficulty such as dyslexia, dyspraxia or ADHD
+- A specific learning difficulty (SpLD) such as dyslexia, dyspraxia or ADHD

-- A social or communication difficulty such as Asperger Syndrome
+- A social or communication difficulty such as an autism spectrum condition

-The DAS is not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act definition of a disability.
-Under those circumstances you should contact your college doctor or your senior tutor who can advise on temporary college support.
+We are not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act (2010) definition of a disability.
+You should contact your college doctor or senior tutor for advice on temporary college support.

 Watch a series of videos of students discussing their experiences studying at Oxford with a disability:

 If your needs or circumstances change or your support is not working, you can discuss making changes with the DAS.
 Whatever your concerns, stay in touch with your disability advisor, or your disability coordinator in your college or department.
 Let the DAS know about any questions, queries or concerns and they will do their best to help.